ranneyd/agate/README.md

 ###General

 - Whitespace-based code blocking
-- Loosely typed variables delimited by the @ symbol
+- Loosely typed variables delimited by the '@'' symbol
--- Supports integers, floating-point numbers, strings, and arrays
+    - Supports integers, floating-point numbers, strings, and arrays
 - Simple control blocks such as if/else and for loops
+- Import widgets (copy/paste style) into code with '> filename'
+    - Importing copy/pastes the code THEN compiles as if they were one document. '>> filename' imports code as raw text and does not compile it.
+- Import templates with '| filename'